Project

 In addition to what Benoit said, there is another problem, namely that class definitions in Ruby are never "finished", so when talking about making changes to classes, "before" and "after" doesn't even make sense.
 You could always add a variable to either a subclass or a subclass at any time!

-Updated by lamont (Lamont Granquist) over 5 years ago
+Updated by lamont (Lamont Granquist) almost 6 years ago

 Inheritance of @@class variables is precisely what makes them useful, since they're truly one single global value.